The Finiteness Threshold Width of Lattice Polytopes: Hollow polytopes with infinitely many lifts of bounded size

 The second statement follows directly from Theorem~\ref{theorem:same_width}.
 Indeed, the polytopes $P(h)$ are unimodularly non-isomorphic for different values of $|h|$, since their volume is proportional to $|h|$. \end{proof}

-\begin{remark} There are hollow $3$-polytopes of width three (see Figure~\ref{fig:max-hollow}).
-If one of them satisfied the hypotheses of Lemma~\ref{lemma:infinite-hollow+(semi)empty} we could conclude $w^{\infty}(4) =w_H(3) = 3$.
-But this is not the case, so extra work is needed. \end{remark}

-\begin{corollary} Let $Q$ be hollow and not a simplex.
-If $Q$ is either empty or simplicial then it has infinitely many lifts of their same size and width. \end{corollary}
+\begin{corollary} Let $Q$ be a hollow polytope and not a simplex.
+If $Q$ is either empty or simplicial then it has infinitely many lifts of the same size and width of $Q$. \end{corollary}

 \begin{proof} Since $Q$ is not a simplex, there is a vertex $v$ such that $Q$ is not a pyramid with apex at $v$.
-Being empty or simplicial guarantees the conditions of Lemma~\ref{lemma:infinite-hollow+(semi)empty} for $v$. \end{proof}
+Being empty or simplicial guarantees the conditions of Lemma~\ref{lemma:infinite-hollow+(semi)empty} for $v$ are met. \end{proof}